jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 9 - Combat.md

 ## Mounted Combat

-A knight charging into battle on a [[warhorse]], a wizard casting spells from the back of a [[griffon]], or a cleric soaring through the sky on a [[pegasus]] all enjoy the benefits of speed and mobility that a mount can provide.
+A knight charging into battle on a [[warhorse]], a wizard casting spells from the back of a [[Griffon]], or a cleric soaring through the sky on a [[Pegasus]] all enjoy the benefits of speed and mobility that a mount can provide.

 A willing creature that is at least one size larger than you and that has an appropriate anatomy can serve as a mount, using the following rules.